Holographic fluids: a thermodynamic road to quantum physics: Discussion

 \subsection{Quantum mechanics: interpretations and extensions.}

 Some remarks cannot be avoided regarding the foundations of quantum mechanics.
-As mentioned in the introduction, there is an enormous amount of literature on the various reformulations, including the hydrodynamic one.
-It is hard to distinguish between scientific and speculative arguments.
-For example, the speculative completeness argument of the Copenhagen school disqualified the alternative approaches as mere "interpretations".
+As mentioned in the introduction, there is an enormous amount of literature on the various reformulations of quantum mechanics, including the hydrodynamic one.
+It is difficult to distinguish between scientific and speculative arguments.
+For example, the speculative completeness argument of the Copenhagen school disqualified the alternative approaches as mere ``interpretations.''
 Therefore, no one is looking beyond quantum physics.
-Moreover, the connections of the interpretations are not really analysed.
-Stochastic \cite{Fen52a,Nel66a}, pilot-wave and Bohmian \cite{Hol93b,BohHil93b}, etc., approaches are reproducing quantum mechanics to an extent and encountered various difficulties.
-One may wonder whether the research for connections could be helpful, when one looking for new predictions.
+Moreover, the connections between the interpretations have not really been analyzed.
+Approaches such as stochastic \cite{Fen52a,Nel66a}, pilot-wave, and Bohmian \cite{Hol93b,BohHil93b} approaches can reproduce quantum mechanics to some extent but also encounter various difficulties.
+One may wonder whether research on the connections between interpretations could be helpful when looking for new predictions.

-From the general thermodynamic point of view of the recent analysis, single particle quantum mechanics is a very special Korteweg fluid in a large family of theories and models of various natural physical systems where the transitions are well-defined and justified from a mathematical and a physical point of view.
-Some known aspects of quantum mechanics appear from new perspecive.
-One of them is objectivity and frame independence, treated in the following subsection.
-Also, some extensions of quantum mechanics are well motivated, like the logarithmic Schrödinger equation of Bialynicki-Birula and Mycielski, \cite{BiaMyc76a}, or a complex potential, representing mass source term \cite{Ben07a}, not to mention the various theories superfluids.
-The concept of superfluidity at cosmological scales, \cite{Hua16b}, or to quark-gluon plasma \cite{AncEta19a,AncEta22a}, is also somehow natural from the point of view of perfect Korteweg fluids.
+Regarding the current analysis, from the general thermodynamic point of view, single-particle quantum mechanics is a very special Korteweg fluid in a large family of theories and models of various natural physical systems.
+In this case, the transitions are well defined and justified from a mathematical and physical point of view.
+Some known aspects of quantum mechanics appear from a new perspective.
+One of them is objectivity and frame independence, as discussed in the following subsection.
+In addition, some extensions of quantum mechanics are well motivated, like the logarithmic Schrödinger equation of Bialynicki-Birula and Mycielski \cite{BiaMyc76a} and a complex potential representing a mass source term \cite{Ben07a}, not to mention the various theories of superfluids.
+The concept of superfluidity at cosmological scales \cite{Hua16b} and the quark--gluon plasma \cite{AncEta19a,AncEta22a} are also somehow natural from the point of view of perfect Korteweg fluids.

-Our following remark is that fluid mechanics is far from competing with the well-developed operator formalism and the related Copenhagen interpretation.
-Nevertheless, the simplicity of fluid models is surprising, as well as the fact that Hilbert space operators and integration by projector measures can be substituted, even in a restricted sense, by fluid mechanics.
+We remark that fluid mechanics is far from competing with the well-developed operator formalism and the related Copenhagen interpretation.
+Nevertheless, the simplicity of fluid models is surprising, as is the fact that Hilbert space operators and integration by projector measures can be substituted, even in a restricted sense, by fluid mechanics.